Although this section deals primarily with combat between armed and armoured

 The initiative die roll is

 This gives the segment in which the characters make their strike, low initiative going first.
-Anything lower than 1 counts as zero, anything higher than 20 counts as 11.
-All characters with the same initiative act simultaneously
+Anything lower than 1 counts as zero, anything higher than 10 counts as 11.
+Characters with the same initiative act according to reach, longer weapons striking first, similar weapons strike simultaneously.

 The round will start after 2 minutes (real time) preparation time regardless of whether declarations have been made or not.
 The DM may delay this period if he has a number of creatures to dictate actions for, though this should not exceed 2 minutes per creature.